Élisa Garnerin

 Élisa Garnerin (1791 – 1853) was a French balloonist and parachutist.
 She was the niece of the pioneer parachutist André-Jacques Garnerin, and took advantage of his name and of the novelty of a woman performing what were at the time extremely daring feats.
 She was a determined businesswoman, and at times got into trouble with the police for the disturbance her performances caused, failure to pay all taxes due and failure to deliver all that her advertising had promised.
 She toured the provinces of France, Spain, Italy, and other parts of Europe, making 39 descents in all between 1815 and 1835.

 Family

 Élisa Garnerin was born in 1791.

 She was the niece of André-Jacques Garnerin (1769–1823).

 Her uncle made his first parachute jump from a balloon in the Parc Monceau on 22 October 1797.

-He was not the first to use a parachute, since Louis-Sébastien Lenormand had descended by parachute at Montpellier in 1783, but his jump from a balloon caused so much public excitement that from then on no great official festival was complete without a jump by Jacques Garnerin, the official aérostier des fêtes publiques.
+He was not the first to use a parachute, since Louis-Sébastien Lenormand had descended by parachute at Montpellier in 1783, but his jump from a balloon caused so much public excitement that from then on no great official festival was complete without a jump by Andre-Jacques Garnerin, the official aérostier des fêtes publiques.

-Elisa was the daughter of Jacques Garnerin the elder, "physician, author of several inventions, former government commissary to the armies".
+Elisa was the daughter of Jean-Baptiste-Olivier Garnerin, "physician, author of several inventions, former government commissary to the armies".

-He had played a role in the French Revolution, and calumniated Marie Antoinette before the revolutionary tribunal.
+He had played a role in the French Revolution, and testified against Marie Antoinette before the revolutionary tribunal.